Therapist Specialization

 Chronic illness therapy

 Therapy for chronic illness is centred around cognitive and cognitive behavioural techniques.
 As is typical for this kind of approach, a consistent engagement with the thoughts, feelings, beliefs, perceptions, and stories maintaining or exacerbating mental health symptoms related to the illness is important and frequent.
-Chronic illness therapy, however, is not about addressing those thoughts and feelings by invalidating them, pushing for a bright side approach and pushing past the very real everyday impacts of your illness.
-Chronic illness therapy through Briar is less about the bright side and more about where you are right now, helping you manage your symptoms while maintaining some degree of control over your internal world as a means of reducing suffering when and where possible.
-Optimism is an incredibly valuable and potential outcome of consistent cognitive work, but it is not a requirement for relief from psychological stress in the face of chronic illness.
+Chronic illness therapy is not about addressing those thoughts and feelings by invalidating them in service of a ‘bright side’ approach, or pushing past the very real everyday impacts of your illness.
+Chronic illness therapy through Briar is less about the bright side and more about where you are right now, helping you manage your symptoms while maintaining some degree of control over your internal world to help reduce suffering when and where possible.
+Optimism is incredibly valuable, and it is a potential outcome of consistent cognitive work, but it is not a requirement for relief from psychological stress in the face of chronic illness.

 Depression therapy

-Therapy for depression is approached from a few different angles, an is largely based within the experience of the individual.
+Therapy for depression is based on the experience and needs of the individual.
 Depression can present in varied ways, and in turn demands varied and personalized approaches for managing symptoms.
-A cognitive approach is explored in depression focsed therapy, which is expanded upon in our Blog.
+A cognitive approach is explored in depression focused therapy, which is expanded upon in our Blog.
 Depressive symptoms are often associated with other mental health issues or concerns, and approaching depressive symptoms from a biological, psychological, and social lens is an essential set of considerations for a holistic approach to care.

 Substance use therapy